 If the exporter cannot meet exporter obligations, he shall be liable to pay Customs duty plus interest proportionately to the unfulfilled value of export obligation as defined at the time of issuance of the license.

-Various incentives have been under a question mark since many years now as various proceedings have already been initiated by developed countries against India highlighting the various incentives as excess subsidies being given to the Indian companies which are against the essence of the rules defined at the level of World Trade Organisation (WTO).
+Various incentives have been under a question mark for many years now as various proceedings have already been initiated by developed countries against India, highlighting the various incentives as excess subsidies being given to the Indian companies, which are against the essence of the rules defined at the level of World Trade Organisation (WTO).

-At present, because of the Pandemic disruption, the Foreign Trade Policy along with various schemes has been extended by the government up to 31st September 2021.
-The industry is visibly concerned about the continuation of the scheme and raising concerns to the government.
+At present, because of the Pandemic disruption, the Foreign Trade Policy, along with various schemes, has been extended by the government up to 31st September 2021.
+The industry is visibly concerned about the continuation of the scheme and raising concerns with the government.
 However, there are chances that in the event of withdrawal of the EPCG scheme, a new scheme may be introduced that ratifies the WTO requirements along with providing the benefit to the Indian companies.

 Leave a Reply